AxiosLeo/tpr-workerman/README.md

 ## License

-The TPR framework is open-sourced software licensed under the [MIT](LICENSE).
+The project is open-sourced software licensed under the [MIT](LICENSE).